-(c) Impairment
+(d) Impairment

-The carrying amounts of the Company's assets are reviewed at each balance sheet date to determine whether there is an indication of impairment.
+The carrying amounts of the Company's assets are reviewed at each reporting date to determine whether there is an indication of impairment.
 If any such indication exists, the asset's recoverable amount is estimated.
-An impairment loss is recognised whenever the carrying amount of an asset or its cash-generating unit exceeds its recoverable amount.
-Impairment losses are recognised in the statement of comprehensive loss.
+An impairment loss is recognized whenever the carrying amount of an asset or its cash-generating unit exceeds its recoverable amount.
+Impairment losses are recognized in the statement of comprehensive income.

-(d) Accounts receivable
+(e) Accounts receivable